 3. Will my employer know that I’m using an employee assistance program?

-Unless you choose to disclose to your employer that you’re taking advantage of your employee assistance program, your employer will not be notified of your participation.
+If you’re working with Mazzitti & Sullivan EAP, your participation will not be disclosed to your employer unless you choose to do so of your own accord.
+An employer will not be notified of your participation and most especially the contents of private sessions to discuss certain issues.
 The nature of your EAP use is always kept completely confidential, and only you have the capacity to disclose those details.

 4. Can family members use my EAP services?

-Yes!
-We always encourage family members to take advantage of an employee’s EAP benefits.
+Family members are always encouraged to use an employee’s EAP benefits.
+Many people are surprised at the wide range of services employee assistance programs provide, and how many are relevant to their family life.
 Most employee assistance programs will allow immediate family members of the employee – specifically, spouses and children – to access the same benefits, allowing entire families to receive resources and personal attention to support physical and emotional health.

 5. What does it cost to use EAP services?